Trojaner/Trojaner/README.md

 ##  Trojaner a.k.a. esozbek
 Hi, I'm Enes Sadık Özbek.
-I am a CS student at the Erciyes University and primarily a .NET (+6 years) developer.
+I am a CS student at the Erciyes University and primarily a .NET developer.
 I also do frontend and DevOps stuff.

 I am currently working on the [OpenMod .NET Plugin Framework](https://github.com/openmod/openmod) project in my free time.